RTXteam/RTX-KG2/README.md

 authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up), so that the build script can download a copy of the full Unified Medical Language System (UMLS) distribution.
-You will be asked (by the AWS CLI) to provide this authentication key when you run the KG2 build script.
+You will be asked (by the AWS Command-line Interface, CLI) to provide this authentication key when you run the KG2 build script.
 Your configured AWS CLI will also need to be able to programmatically write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` AWS zone).
 The KG2 build script downloads the UMLS distribution (including SNOMED CT) from the private S3 bucket `rtx-kg2` (IANAL, but it appears that UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS licenses) and it uploads the final output `kg2.json.gz` file to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to which to copy the gzipped KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final gzipped JSON file to S3.

 ## My normal EC2 instance